 Journal entries

-A journal entry handles adjustments that don’t fit deposit or paid-expense flows — bank fees, interest, transfers between your own financial accounts, and category reclassifications.
-Open it from the register via New entry → Transfer / Journal entry.
+A journal entry handles anything that isn’t a deposit or an expense payment: bank fees, interest, transfers between your own accounts, and moving spending from one category to another.
+From the register, click New → Transfer / Journal.

 You want to record From To